Reinforcement Learning with Neural Networks for Quantum Multiple Hypothesis Testing: Conclusion

 We apply RLNN to calculate a near-optimal locally-adaptive measurement scheme for multiple state discrimination.
 We provide preliminary results for the neural network performance in cases where the locally-adaptive probability of success is known, and show that the network can achieve good performance when the total number of subsystems is 10 or fewer.
 This performance holds even when the candidate states are subjected to small perturbations.
 For cases where the exact locally optimal protocol is not known, we compare the RLNN performance to an SDP upper bound and find that for each trial the RLNN comes close to the upper bound.
 Additionally, we introduce a min-entropy based locally adaptive approach which reduces to the optimal local approach for binary pure states, and show that the RLNN meets or exceeds this approach in every trial.

-Finally, we prove by counterexample that, unlike in the binary case, the adaptive locally greedy algorithms does not achieve the optimal collective success probability when all candidate states are pure tensor product states.
-Future work aims to extend the RLNN performance to a larger number of subsystems, as well as to characterize the maximal gap between the optimal local and optimal collective success probability as a function of the number of candidate states ($m$) and subsystems ($n$).
+Finally, we characterize types of candidate state sets where there is a gap between optimal locally adaptive algorithms and optimal collective algorithms.
+While previous work has demonstrated gaps for candidate state sets with a more complex structure, we provide state sets where a gap exists for the simplest possible case of binary state discrimination with three depolarized qubits, as well as a binary state discrimination problem with an even smaller system composed of two qutrits.
+Future work aims to extend the RLNN performance to a larger number of subsystems, as well as to characterize the maximal gap between the optimal local and optimal collective success probability as a function of the number of candidate states and subsystems.